sedol1339/files/abstracts.md

     - Our algorithm requires the computation of second order derivatives
     - But it has backprop's order of complexity
     - In stock market prediction, it outperforms backprop, weight decay and optimal brain surgeon

+Rao, R. P. N., & Ballard, D. (1997).
+Dynamic Model of Visual Recognition Predicts Neural Response Properties in the Visual Cortex.
+Neural Comput.
+Retrieved from https://www.semanticscholar.org/paper/Dynamic-Model-of-Visual-Recognition-Predicts-Neural-Rao-Ballard/e3a83c2ed3af29a23ab342212d1ae9650a0c64a1

+    -  We describe a hierarchical network model of visual recognition
+    -  It dynamically combines input-driven bottom-up signals with expectation-driven top-down signals

+## 1998

+Neal, R. M., & Hinton, G. E. (1998).
+A View of the EM Algorithm that Justifies Incremental, Sparse, and other Variants.
+Learning in Graphical Models.
+Springer.
+Retrieved from https://www.cs.toronto.edu/~hinton/absps/emk.pdf

+    - We show that EM algorithm maximizes a function that resembles negative free energy
+    - From this perspective, we can justify an incremental, sparse and other EM variants

+Jordan, M. I., Ghahramani, Z., Jaakkola, T. S., & Saul, L. K. (1998).
+An Introduction to Variational Methods for Graphical Models.
+Learning in Graphical Models.
+Springer.
+Retrieved from https://people.eecs.berkeley.edu/~jordan/papers/variational-intro.pdf

+## 1999

+Rao, R. P. N., & Ballard, D. (1999).
+Predictive coding in the visual cortex: a functional interpretation of some extra-classical receptive-field effects.
+Nat.
+Neurosci.
+Retrieved from https://www.semanticscholar.org/paper/Predictive-coding-in-the-visual-cortex%3A-a-of-some-Rao-Ballard/a424ec3b8846f57b8ffdb566d272e28d5a525909

+## 2001

+Blei, D. M., Ng, A. Y., & Jordan, M. I. (2001).
+Latent Dirichlet Allocation.
+Journal of Machine Learning Research, 3(Jan), 601–608.
+Retrieved from https://www.jmlr.org/papers/volume3/blei03a/blei03a.pdf

+Ng, A., & Jordan, M. (2001).
+On Discriminative vs. Generative Classifiers: A comparison of logistic regression and naive Bayes.
+Advances in Neural Information Processing Systems, 14.
+Retrieved from https://papers.nips.cc/paper_files/paper/2001/hash/7b7a53e239400a13bd6be6c91c4f6c4e-Abstract.html

+## 2002

+Hinton, H. (2002) Training Products of Experts by Minimizing Contrastive Divergence.
+Neural Computation, 14, 1771-1800. - References - Scientific Research Publishing.
+(2024, March 10).
+Retrieved from https://www.cs.toronto.edu/~hinton/absps/tr00-004.pdf

 ## 2003